POACH3/JankyEncryptionStandard/GUI/README.md

 # User Interface
 Currently partially functional.

-Ceasar Cipher - fully functional
-RSA - partially implemented
-AES - not implemented

 This is intended to be used along side another program, so it is small and simple.

+## Implemented Features
+- Ceasar Cipher (shift selection, encrypt, decrypt)
+- RSA (key generation, use keys from another source, encrypt, decrypt)
+- Light, dark, and night modes

 ## Planned Features
-This GUI is bare bones.
-The user will be able to select different encryption types and generate keys (and use their own in the case of AES).
-There will be a light and dark mode.
+- AES (key generation, use keys from another source)

 ## Possible Future Features
-Some way to output information directly to another program.
+- Some way to output information directly to another program.
-Export as a radio mode (RTTY, JS8, FT8, morse code).
+- Export as a radio mode (RTTY, JS8, FT8, morse code).
-Export an audio file.
+- Export an audio file.